-Whereas we often take insult when someone gets fresh with us, we welcome any advances when they involve an agua fresca, which is Spanish for “fresh water.”
+Agua fresca is Spanish for “fresh water,” and whereas we often take insult when someone gets fresh with us, we welcome any advances when they involve an agua fresca.
 In particular, we swoon to this cantaloupe agua fresca recipe as well as the watermelon variation beneath.
-One sip and we think you’ll understand why.
+One sip and we think you’ll understand why.–Renee Schettler

 - 1/4 cup fresh lemon juice

 - 1/4 cup lightly packed basil leaves finely chopped

 - 2/3 cup cold water

 - Working in batches, purée the cantaloupe in a blender until smooth.
 Pour into a large bowl and let stand for 10 minutes.